-As mentioned, the Habsburgs did a lot of collecting, which is why Vienna can show you quite a bit of world-class art.
-The top three locations are probably:
+The Habsburgs did a lot of interior decorating, which is one reason why Vienna can show you quite a bit of world-class art with numerous exhibitions on at any one time.

-Food and Gemütlichkeit
+Food & Gemütlichkeit

-As for food and drink, think cake and coffee.
-Vienna is home to café culture and its own particular brand of wood-and-marble coffee houses.
+Vienna has a strong café culture and its own particular brand of wood-and-marble coffee houses.
 The latter can date back up to 200 years and once echoed to the sounds of artists, intellectuals and politicians arguing into the night over a melange and Sachertorte.